 The system dynamics-based model is presented in Figure 11.
 The demand for hospital services is modeled by the admission stock, which derives from an admission rate applied to the population stock.
-The population demographics change dynamically due to births, mortality, and hospitalized patients return to the population stock.
-The bed occupancy rate (i.e., the ratio of beds daily occupied by patients over the number of beds available) controls the bed occupation stock, the latter being an indicator of resource need for policymakers.
+The population demographics change dynamically due to births, mortality and migration.
+The mortality rate is disaggregated in the model into external death rate (i.e., deaths caused independently from the hospital intervention) and failure rate (i.e., deaths caused within the hospital).
+The net migration rate aggregates inflow and outflow migrants.
+While the admission rate subtracts quantities from population, the success rate reinjects into the population those hospitalized patients who do not die at the hospital.
+Also, non-hospitalized patients return to the population stock.
+The bed occupancy rate (i.e., the ratio of beds daily occupied by patients over the number of beds available) controls the bed occupation stock, the latter being an indicator of resource need for policy-makers.

 Figure 11.
-Model of demand for hospital services.
+Model of demand for hospital services

 This model is given from the RA perspective of our framework.
-Its DEVS counterpart is an atomic model that defines a state variable to represent each stock of the system dynamics model, and internal transitions of which modify the values of these variables according to the rates given as parameters.
+Its DEVS counterpart is an atomic model which defines a state variable to represent each stock of the system dynamics model, and which internal transitions modify the values of these variables according to the rates given as parameters.
 The time advance is always equal to 1 day.
-The DEVS-based experimental frame specifically built to study the behavior of this model displays the results shown in Figure 12.
-Figure 12(a) shows the daily evolution over 1460 days (i.e., four years) of respectively the number of admissions (upper curve) and the number of beds occupied.
-Figure 12(b) shows the ratio of bed occupancy in proportion of the population.
-The model has been calibrated using 2010 data from the NBS records (hospital-specific data are averaged over major hospitals and health centers of Lagos): birth rate = 19.854 per thousand annually; net migration rate = -0.40 per thousand annually; external death rate = 7.95 per thousand annually; admission rate = 0.45 annually; bed occupancy rate = 0.73annually; success rate = 850 per thousand annually; failure rate = 150 per thousand annually.
+The DEVS-based experimental frame specifically built to study the behavior of this model displays the results shown by Figure 12.
+On top of the figure is shown the daily evolution over 1460 days (i.e., 4 years) of respectively the number of admissions (red) and the number of beds occupied.
+At the bottom of the figure is shown the ratio of bed occupancy in proportion of the population.
+The model has been calibrated using 2010 data from the NBS records (hospital-specific data are averaged over major hospitals and health centers of Lagos): birth rate = 19.854 per thousand annually, net migration rate = 0.40 per thousand annually, external death rate = 7.95 per thousand annually, admission rate = 0.45 annually, bed occupancy rate = 0.73 annually, success rate = 850 per thousand annually, failure rate = 150 per thousand annually.